 It is considered that individuals often follow behaviours which are met with the least resistance, and so are the easiest to conduct (Tolman, 1932; Waugh & Gotlib, 2008).
 In particular, this can be seen when making food choices (Brunner, 2013).
 While much of the past research exploring the role of effort on food choice solely measured whether or not an individual consumed, research specifically examining how much is consumed is more scarce (Brunner, 2013; Meyers & Stunkard, 1980).
-Previous research by Singh and Sikes (1974) found that may be due to chocolate generally being liked more than cashews, so individuals were willing to exert more effort to attain chocolate than cashews (Rozin, Levine, & Stoess, 1991).
-More recently, Brunner (2013, Studies 1 and 2) that consumption of chocolates was significantly reduced when chocolates were presented with a thin wrapper compared to when unwrapped chocolates were presented.
+Previous research by Singh and Sikes (1974) found that consumption of cashew nuts was reduced when the cashews were wrapped in foil, but this was not replicated with chocolates.
+A cause of this may be due to chocolate generally being liked more than cashews, so individuals were willing to exert more effort to attain chocolate than cashews (Rozin, Levine, & Stoess, 1991).
+More recently, Brunner (2013, Studies 1 and 2) saw that consumption of chocolates was significantly reduced when chocolates were presented with a thin wrapper compared to when unwrapped chocolates were presented, opposing the outcome presented by Singh and Sikes (1974).
 In a separate experiment, Brunner (2013, Study 3) found that consumption of dried fruit was significantly lower when asked to use sugar tongs (higher effort) than their fingers (lower effort), suggesting not only does increasing effort decrease consumption, but this effect may occur regardless of snack type.

 Similarly, Rozin et al., (2011, Study 4) illustrated that salad bar items were served 16.5% less when using tongs compared to spoons, as using tongs is thought to require more effort than using spoons to serve oneself.
 Rozin and colleagues suggested that a likely mechanism to explain the difference in consumption for both proximity and effort effects may stem from Tolman’s Law of Least Effort (Tolman, 1932).
 The Law of Least Effort states that individuals aim to expend the minimum level of physical effort to conduct an activity, a principle which is consistent with the findings of both proximity and effort research.
 This relates well with the general concept of nudges working through influencing our automaticity, with Kahneman, (2013) referring to the law of least effort as being applicable not only in physical but also cognitive actions (Bargh, 2002; Bargh, Schwader, Hailey, Dyer, & Boothby, 2012; Dijksterhuis, Smith, van Baaren, & Wigboldus, 2005; Sunstein, 2016).
 For this reason, it can be considered that the effort effect demonstrated by Brunner (2013) and Rozin et al., (2011) may also explain the proximity effect, with individuals only consuming if the effort required is low.
-As such, effort may moderate the proximity effect, with the effect being reduce or eliminated should physical effort be increased too high.
+As such, effort may moderate the proximity effect, with the effect being reduced or eliminated should physical effort be increased too high.

 Salience/Visual Cues